epoch8/vedana.tech/src/content/docs/01-concepts/23-tools-for-vedana.md

 ## Why Tools Exist

-Vedana does not let the LLM "guess" answers.

-Instead, the LLM operates through explicit tools.

-Tools allow Vedana to:

-- Inspect the graph

-- Retrieve relevant data

-- Combine structure and semantics

-- Produce grounded answers

-The LLM behaves like an agent that selects and uses tools to explore the database.

----
+Vedana does not let the LLM generate answers freely from text.
+Instead, the assistant operates through explicit tools – functions it can call to inspect the graph, retrieve data, and produce answers that are grounded in what actually exists in the system.

+Think of the LLM as an agent.
+It receives a question, decides which tool is appropriate, executes it, and uses the result to form an answer.
+It does not guess.
+It looks things up.

+Vedana's assistant operates as a constrained agent.
+When it receives a question, it inspects the available tools, selects the one appropriate for the question, executes it, and uses the result to form an answer.
+If the first result is insufficient, it can continue exploring (calling additional tools or refining its approach) until it has what it needs.

+What it cannot do is equally important.
+The assistant cannot invent tools that do not exist, bypass tool restrictions defined in the playbook, or access data outside the declared data model.
+Its behavior is bounded by the structure you define.
+This is by design – it is what makes the system predictable, auditable, and safe to deploy in production.

-# Built-in Tools
+## Built-in Tools

-Vedana ships with two core tools out of the box.
+Vedana ships with two core tools out of the box: vector search and Cypher.

-## 1. Vector Search Tool
+### 1. Vector Search Tool

-Purpose: semantic retrieval over text.

-Used for:

-- Searching document chunks

-- Finding relevant FAQ entries

-- Semantic similarity matching
+Vector search handles **semantic retrieval over text**.
+It works by embedding the user's query and finding the nearest matching content stored in Memgraph: document chunks, FAQ entries, or other embeddable fields.

+This tool is designed for questions where the answer lives somewhere in a body of text and needs to be found by meaning rather than by exact match.
+It handles natural language well, tolerates variation in phrasing, and does not require you to know exactly where the answer is or how it is worded.

+Use vector search when is well-suited for questions like "What does the policy say about overtime?" where the answer lives in a document and needs to be found by meaning rather than by structure.

 How it works:

-- Embeddings are stored in Memgraph
+1. Embeddings are stored in Memgraph.

-- Query is embedded
+2. Query is embedded.

-- Nearest neighbors are retrieved
+3. Nearest neighbors are retrieved.

 Vector search is useful when:

-- The query is text-heavy
+- The query is text-heavy.

-- Exact structure is unknown
+- Exact structure is unknown.

-- Semantic matching is required
+- Semantic matching is required.

-Limitations:

-- Does not understand structure

-- Cannot reliably perform multi-hop reasoning

-- Cannot enforce strict filters without additional logic

----
+The limitation of vector search is that it does not understand structure and relationships.
+It cannot reliably traverse the graph, count entities, enforce strict filters, or follow multi-hop paths.
+For those, you need Cypher.

-## 2. Cypher Tool
+### 2. Cypher Tool

-Purpose: structured graph querying.
+The Cypher tool handles **structured graph queries**.
+When called, the LLM generates a Cypher query based on the user's question and the declared data model, runs it against Memgraph, and returns structured results directly from the graph.

+Cypher operates on what has been explicitly modeled – anchors, attributes, and links.
+It does not approximate or infer.
+If you ask how many products belong to a given category, it counts them.
+If you ask which branches carry a specific item, it traverses the relationship and returns every match.
+The answer is exact, complete, and traceable back to the data.

+Use Cypher when the question has a definite answer that depends on structure.

+For example:

+"What are the opening hours of the Vilnius branch?"

+"Which requirements apply to this product?"

+"Which documents regulate category X?"

+These are questions where correctness matters more than approximation, and where the answer should never be guessed.

+Cypher is what makes Vedana more than a document search system.
+It enables deterministic reasoning: the factual correctness of an answer comes from the graph, not from the model's best guess.
+Cypher is the mechanism through which the knowledge graph is actually used.

 Used for:

-- Attribute filtering
+- Attribute filtering.

-- Relationship traversal
+- Relationship traversal.

-- Deterministic domain queries
+- Deterministic domain queries.

-- Multi-hop graph exploration
+- Multi-hop graph exploration.

 How it works:

-- LLM generates Cypher query
+1. LLM generates Cypher query.

-- Query runs against Memgraph
+2. Query runs against Memgraph.

-- Structured results are returned
+3. Structured results are returned.

 Cypher is used when:

-- Structure matters
+- Structure matters.

-- Relationships are important
+- Relationships are important.

-- Filters must be exact
+- Filters must be exact.

-Cypher enables deterministic reasoning.

----

-# Tool Selection
+## Tool Selection

-Vedana can choose which tool to use.
+The assistant selects tools dynamically based on the type of question, the available anchor types, and the structure of the data model.
+It may choose **vector search**, **Cypher**, or a **combination of both**.

+Tool selection can also be explicitly governed by a **playbook**.
+Playbooks let you define which tool should be used for which type of question, in what order, and what fallback behavior is allowed.
+For example, you can instruct Vedana to always prefer Cypher for product queries, use vector search only for document retrieval, or never answer a question without tool evidence.

 The LLM evaluates:

-- Type of question
+- Type of question.

-- Available anchor types
+- Available anchor types.

-- Data model structure
+- Data model structure.

-It may choose:

-- Vector search

-- Cypher

-- Hybrid approach

-Example:
+**Example:**

 Question: "What are the opening hours of the Moscow branch?"
 Correct behavior:
 - Use Cypher (structured lookup)

 Question: "What does the policy say about overtime?"
 Correct behavior:
 - Use vector search (document retrieval)

-The agent selects tools dynamically.

----

-# Hybrid Retrieval

-Vedana supports combining tools.

-Example flow:
+For **hybrid retrieval**, a typical flow looks like this:

-1. Vector search retrieves candidate chunks
+- Vector search retrieves candidate content from documents.

-2. Cypher query narrows results by structure
+- A Cypher query narrows or enriches the results using graph structure.

-3. LLM formats final answer
+- The LLM formats the final answer from the combined output.

-This enables both semantic flexibility and structural correctness.
+This gives the system both semantic flexibility and structural precision.

----

-# Extending Tools
+## Extending Tools

 Tools are extensible.

-You can implement custom tools to:
+If your domain requires capabilities beyond vector search and Cypher, you can implement custom tools to:

-- Query external APIs
+- Query external APIs.

-- Perform calculations
+- Perform calculations.

-- Integrate ERP systems
+- Integrate ERP systems.

-- Execute domain-specific logic
+- Execute domain-specific logic.

 Custom tools must:

-- Have clear input/output schema
+- Have clear input/output schema.

-- Be deterministic
+- Be deterministic.

-- Be registered in the tool registry
+- Be registered in the tool registry.

-(See: How to Write a Custom Tool)
+See [How to Write a Custom Tool] for implementation details.

----

-# Playbooks and Tool Behavior

-Tool usage can be guided.

-Playbooks define:

-- When tools should be used

-- In what order

-- Under which conditions

-- What fallback behavior is allowed

-You can instruct Vedana:

-- Prefer Cypher over vector search

-- Use vector search only for documents

-- Never answer without tool evidence

-Playbooks act as behavioral constraints for the agent.

----

-# Agent Behavior Model

-Vedana behaves like a constrained agent.

-It can:

-- Inspect available tools

-- Choose a tool

-- Execute tool

-- Observe result

-- Continue exploration

-It cannot:

-- Invent new tools

-- Bypass tool restrictions

-- Access data outside the declared model

----

-# Determinism Boundary
+## Determinism Boundary

-Important separation:

-- Tools are deterministic

-- LLM is probabilistic
+Tools are deterministic.
+The LLM is probabilistic.

-Truth comes from tools.
-Language formatting comes from the LLM.

-If tool results are stable,
-structural correctness is stable.

----

-# Summary

-Vedana provides:

-- Vector search for semantic retrieval

-- Cypher for structured graph queries

-The LLM acts as an agent that selects tools.

-Tools can be extended.
-Behavior can be constrained via playbooks.
+This distinction matters.
+The correctness of an answer in Vedana comes from the tools, from what the graph actually contains and what the query actually returns.
+The LLM's role is to select the right tool and format the result into readable language.
+It does not determine what is true.
+The data does.
+As long as tool results are stable and the data model is well-defined, the structural correctness of answers is stable too.

 Tool usage defines how Vedana explores the world.